jainegi645/jainegi645/README.md

 ### Hello World 👋
-I am a FrontEnd Software Engineer from India
+I am a Front-end Developer from India
-- 🔭 Working on multiple projects using FrontEnd Stack.
+- 🔭 Working on multiple projects using Front-end Stack.
 - 🌱 Learning and creating things along the way.
 <br>